Requirements for importers

 Verify the manufacturer

-Please check if the manufacturer of the medical device is known.
+You need to check whether the manufacturer of the medical device is known.
 If so, check whether the manufacturer has designated an authorised representative.
 You can do so by using EUDAMED.

 Check the labelling and the user manual